priyavraman/priyavraman.github.io/_pages/about.md

   - /about.html
 ---

-I am a scholar, performer, critic, and educator and my **research** focuses on South Asian performance aesthetics and criticism.
+I am a scholar, performer, critic, and educator and my [research]/research/ focuses on South Asian performance aesthetics and criticism.
 In my interdisciplinary work, I integrate dance and performance studies, feminist, and postcolonial studies, as well as criticism and spectatorship theory.
 I particularly engage in archival study, auto-ethnography, practice-as-research methods, and qualitative analysis and interpretation.

 In my **book project**, I investigate the influence of early-twentieth-century print media on shaping discussions surrounding South Asian performance, nationhood, race, class, and gender dynamics.